-The lawns are a popular BBQ area and people hang-out here late at night around the BBQ.
-The southern part of the beach is dog-friendly and if you continue walking you reach a bridge crossing the Yarkon River and leading to the old Tel Aviv Port.
-The port area is a retail and entertainment venue with a gorgeous deck boardwalk, stores, a fresh produce market and restaurants.
+The lawns are a popular BBQ area and people hang out here late at night around the BBQ.
+The southern part of the beach is dog-friendly and if you continue walking you reach a bridge crossing the Yarkon River and leading to the old Tel Aviv Port The port area is a retail and entertainment venue with a gorgeous deck boardwalk, stores, a fresh produce market, and restaurants.

 Metzitzim BeachAlso called Sheraton Beach (because of the proximity of the former hotel) this beach is named after an iconic 1970s Israeli movie “Metzitzim which means peeping tom or people who watch other people secretly.
 The film stared Uri Zohar and Arik Einstein and was set on this beach.
 This is the most northerly of the beaches reachable on foot from central Tel Aviv.
 Metzitim is just south of the Tel Aviv Port area and has recently undergone a face-lift.

-Separated BeachThe Separated Beach (Hof HaNifrad, Hof Ha Datim or Nordeau Street Beach) is a beach where there are separate days for orthodox religious females (and those looking for a male-free beach) and other days when the beach is reserved for males.
+Separated BeachThe Separated Beach (Hof HaNifrad, Hof Ha Datim, or Nordeau Street Beach) is a beach where there are separate days for orthodox religious females (and those looking for a male-free beach) and other days when the beach is reserved for males.
 This beach is used by the religious community and is sometimes called the Religious Beach.
-During the week the beach is open until 5pm.
+During the week the beach is open until 5 pm.
 On Friday evenings after sundown and Saturdays until sundown when the religious do not go to the beach, the Separated Beach is used by both men and women.

-Atzmaut BeachIndependence Beach is also known as the Gay Beach as it is frequented by Tel Aviv’s thriving gay community but of course everyone is welcome.
+Atzmaut BeachIndependence Beach is also known as the Gay Beach as it is frequented by Tel Aviv’s thriving gay community but of course, everyone is welcome.
 Tel Aviv is a very liberal city with a respected, large gay community.
-It is named after Atzmaut Park (Independence Park) which is a small park on a hill overlooking the beach that used to be best known as a place for gay hook-ups.
+It is named after Atzmaut Park (Independence Park) which is a small park on a hill overlooking the beach that used to be best known as a place for gay hookups.
 This is not officially a beach reserved for gay people but is just a popular gathering point for the community.
 The southernmost part of the beach is dog-friendly where dog owners can go with their pets.

 Hilton BeachThis beach is named after the nearby Hilton Hotel and is left of a breakwater which creates a calm pool of water.
 This is great for relaxed swimming but also attracted boats and kayaks.
 You can walk out onto the breakwater right into the sea.
 The TopSea Bar serves people on Hilton Beach and there is comfortable seating on sofas.
 TopSea is also the name of a surfing/kayak/paddle boarding school on this beach.

 Adjoining Gordon Beach is Frishman Beach (they are referred to separately and as one beach).
-Frishman is near the Dan Hotel and the US Embassy and is one of the cleanest stretches of beach where you can rent beach sun beds.
+Frishman is near the Dan Hotel and the US Embassy and is one of the cleanest stretches of beach where you can rent beach sunbeds.
 All three of these beaches are very wide and usually crowded with tourists as they are near to many hotels.
-Frishman has volley ball courts.
+Frishman has volleyball courts.
 The Tel Aviv promenade boarders the beach and across Yarkon Street are many great cafes and restaurants.
 Bograshov Beach is a continuation of Frishman and like Gordon and Frishman is named after the street which runs down towards the beach.

-Trumpeldor BeachSouth of Bograshov Beach is this beach bordered by the promenade where you can see a distinctive statue which resembles a monkey on its head on top of some kind of pod (you decide!).
-Trumpeldor Beach is an unofficial beach so you won’t find lifeguards on duty here even in summer season.
+Trumpeldor BeachSouth of Bograshov Beach is this beach bordered by the promenade where you can see a distinctive statue that resembles a monkey on its head on top of some kind of pod (you decide!).
+Trumpeldor Beach is an unofficial beach so you won’t find lifeguards on duty here even in the summer season.
 Thanks to the lack of lifeguards or facilities it is a very quiet, uncrowded beach.

 Also known as Geula Beach it is not a crowded beach and attracts fewer tourists.

 A little bit south of the Opera Tower is this tranquil beach where you can relax and enjoy a drink at the Banana Beach Bar.
 The beach has a surf school at the northern end and a more hippie-like atmosphere towards the south.
-This beach is more popular with locals than tourists and you can see Tel Aviv’s hipsters and yuppies hanging out here reading, doing yoga or playing backgammon.
+This beach is more popular with locals than tourists and you can see Tel Aviv’s hipsters and yuppies hanging out here reading, doing yoga, or playing backgammon.

 Dolphinarium BeachUnfortunately, there is no longer a dolphinarium here.
 Only the remains of the old dolphinarium building.
 The beach is not that well maintained but on a Friday you can enjoy drum sessions on the sand.
 Drummers gather to jam together as the sun goes down on a Friday and enjoy a drink from the nearby pub and from Chinky Beach Bar.
-For this reason the beach is also called Drummers’ Beach (Hof HaTofim).
-The drummers are joined by those practicing their copoeira jugglers and dancers.
+For this reason, the beach is also called Drummers’ Beach (Hof HaTofim).
+The drummers are joined by those practicing their capoeira jugglers and dancers.

 Alma BeachThis beach is also called Park Charles Clor Beach as it is on the edge of the park at the foot of the cliffs which lead up to Old Jaffa.
 This beach forms a long narrow strip bordered by green lawns and playgrounds.
 Families come here to BBQ and couples come here for the romantic sunsets.